 Food Ministries

-Volunteer opportunities include picking up donations, bagging up groceries at the church, and helping with the distributions.
+Volunteer opportunities include picking up donations, bagging groceries at the church, and helping with the distributions.
+Use the "Volunteer in our Food Ministries" button above to sign up.

 You Feed Others (UFOs)

-Over 600 You Feed Others (UFO) weekend food bags are distributed each month to children at Bull Run and Centre Ridge Elementary Schools who do not have enough to eat on the weekends.
+Approximately 600 You Feed Others (UFO) weekend food bags are distributed each month to children at Bull Run and Centre Ridge Elementary Schools who do not have enough to eat on the weekends.
 Gallon size zip-lock plastic bags are filled with non-perishable, nutritious food items kids will enjoy.
 The bags are distributed by the school counselors each week.
 UFO food bags are packed on the first Sunday of each month between worship services.

-Contact Joe Estabrook at joe@joeestabrooks.com
+Contact Susan Malkus at smalkus86@gmail.com.

 FACETS Hot Meals